 Xanthan gum is a microbially fermented polysaccharide that produces strong pseudoplastic flow behavior.
 It is widely used in dressings, sauces, and beverages as a suspension agent.

 In beverage and dairy formulations, colloidal MCC stabilizer is often preferred specifically for its superior mouthfeel.
-High xanthan gum concentrations are detectable as a stringy or slimy texture, particularly in dairy beverages — an issue that colloidal MCC does not present.
+In contrast, high xanthan gum concentrations are detectable as a stringy or slimy texture, particularly in dairy beverages — an issue that colloidal MCC does not present.

 Hydroxypropyl methylcellulose (HPMC) is a cellulose ether primarily known for its film-forming capabilities in pharmaceutical tablet coatings and as a controlled-release matrix.Compared with HPMC cellulose ethers, colloidal MCC is more suitable